marmelab/react-admin/UPGRADE.md

 Besides, our solution prevented the native browser submit on enter feature and this was an accessibility issue for some users such as Japanese people.

 The new solution leverage the fact that we already have the `save` function available through context (`useSaveContext`).
-You can get the current form values using [final-form hooks](https://final-form.org/docs/react-final-form/api/useFormState), call the `save` function directly and override any of the side effects as you usually do with mutation hooks.
+The following  sections explain in details the necessary changes and how to upgrade if needed.

 ### `handleSubmitWithRedirect` No Longer Exist